marl/marl-handbook/ch4/writing.md

 ```

-## ✅ Checklist for reviewing your work

-- [ ] Free of typos.
-Use a spell checker!
-- [ ] All mathematical notation is defined prior to its first use
-- [ ] All acronyms and abbreviations are defined prior to use
-- [ ] All figures and tables are referenced in the text
-- [ ] All figures have readable font sizes (at least footnote size relative to main text)
-- [ ] All figures have descriptive captions

 ## LaTeX-specific tips
 - In math mode, use `\ell` instead of `l` for the letter "l"
 - Use `\left` and `\right` for all parentheses, brackets, and braces.
 This will make them scale to